This is page three of our System Preferences article. Here's what you'll find elsewhere in the article:

 Other options within General include the means to hide the panel after a period of inactivity, and to access the Panel Editor, designed to program a new switch or device into the system.

-Dwell Control, which arrived with macOS Sierra, allows the mouse pointer to be controlled using head or eye-tracking technology.
+Dwell Control arrived with macOS Sierra but appears absent in High Sierra, and allows the mouse pointer to be controlled using head or eye-tracking technology.
 When enabled and the cursor remains stationary for the amount of time specified in the Settings tab, the defined action will be performed.
 (By default, this is three seconds for a left-click.)
 You can also set a zoom timer (two seconds, so the screen zooms in before a click).

 Like Switch Control, Dwell Control when active offers an on-screen panel for easier access to key actions.
 A checkbox in the General tab enables you to hide this after a defined amount of time, and the Open Panel Editor button provides an editor for configuring the panel.